nguyenlinhthanhnhan/nguyenlinhthanhnhan/README.md

 - ⚡ Fun fact: ...
 -->

-:man: My name is Nhan, fullname Nguyen Linh Thanh Nhan, was born in 1995.
+:man: Hi there, I'm Will, Vietnamese name is Nguyen Linh Thanh Nhan, was born in 1995.
+I am a Backend Developer
 :house: I live in Ho Chi Minh City, Viet Nam.
 🔭 I’m currently working on TVT Group at HCM City
 :star: :star: :star: I am a self-learning developer, that mean I don't have a university degree.